pysat/pysatMadrigal/docs/supported_instruments.rst

 OMNI2_IMF
 ---------

-An instrument for the interplanetary magnetic field (IMF) data from Omni 2.
+An instrument for the interplanetary magnetic field (IMF) data from OMNI 2.
 The data starts in 1963 and the entire data set is contained in a single file.
 The file is occasionally updated, and so obtaining the most recent data means that all historic data must also be downloaded (or re-downloaded).
 OMNI data may